 Sightsavers works on a range of programmes to prevent blindness, advocate for disability rights, and fight neglected tropical diseases.
-It aims to control intestinal worms through mass drug administration programmes and local education programmes to improve access to clean water.
+It improves children’s lives and future prospects by treating two neglected tropical diseases — schistosomiasis and intestinal worms — with an intervention sometimes known as “deworming.”

 As part of its deworming programme, Sightsavers:

 Sightsavers reports that in the last project year (2021 to 2022), it treated more than 5.6 million children for schistosomiasis and/or intestinal worms.

 Sightsavers' deworming programme meets our criteria to be a top-rated charity based on the recommendations of one of our trusted evaluators, Founders Pledge.
 This recommendation was made on the basis of their internal evaluation of Sightsavers in 2023.
 Learn more about charity evaluators we trust and why.

 Some other information relevant to Sightsavers’ cost-effectiveness is: